stevengeeky/sca-auth/README.md

 Implement #/forgotpass
 Fix: trying to access https://soichi7.ppa.iu.edu/auth/#/settings without first login, forced to login, then jump back to /settings, it goes to https://soichi7.ppa.iu.edu/settings instead.

+If a user has multiple account, trying to associate with same IUCAS account ends up with basically logging in as the user account that's already associated with the IU CAS account.

+iucascb.html should never be set to document.referrer because I don't want auth service to redirect back to it after authentication.. but that's currently happning.